ABJolis/ABJolis/README.md

 ## Hi!
 I'm Anne, a full-stack developer from London.
-I'm a trainee developer at <a href="https://www.madebyon.com/" target="_blank">ON</a>, previously at <a href="http://moodyapp.me/" target="_blank">MoodyApp</a>, and a graduate of <a href="https://github.com/codeworks/" target="_blank">Codeworks</a>.
+I'm a trainee developer at <a href="https://www.madebyon.com/" target="_blank">ON</a> and a graduate of <a href="https://github.com/codeworks/" target="_blank">Codeworks</a>.
 Before falling in love with software development, I was a journalist.
 My background in communications and conflict reporting makes me especially passionate about building robust, accessible tools to help people solve problems and tell stories.

 When I'm not programming, I'm probably writing, drawing, or out in nature.